-Some - between 16% and 35% - have sophisticated marketing practices in place, like smart nurture campaigns, a sharp employer brand, and some really good candidate data management and performance monitoring.
+Not all recruiting teams are at the same stage in their recruitment marketing journey.
+Some have sophisticated talent marketing practices in place, like smart nurture campaigns, a sharp employer brand, and really good candidate data management and performance monitoring.

 Every recruiting team communicates in some form with candidates.